andrewwang247/circular-buffer/README.md

 Finally, the buffer can be converted into a `std::vector<T>` using the `range` function.
 This operation respects the ordering of the entries.

+### Searching

+The `contains` function returns whether or not the parameter is contained in the buffer.

 ### Modifiers

 The `pop` function requires that the buffer is non-empty.
 It removes the oldest entry in the buffer.
 The `push` function has no size requirements.
 If the number of entries exceeds `N`, the oldest entry is overwritten.
 Finally, `clear` removes everything from the buffer.